truist/reveal.js/slides/electricity-house/electricity.md

     * Typically ~330-400V
     * (For microseconds)
 * Surge protectors won't block a direct lightning strike
-    * But they *might* be enough for a nearby lightning strike
+    * But they *might* be enough for a next-door lightning strike
     * Ignore the "connected equipment insurance"
         * Homeowner's / renter's insurance probably covers it
 * You need protection for internet and phone lines, too
     * For nearby lightning

 #### Surge protectors wear out!